AuronPlay: Public image

-GQ Spain has described Álvarez as "the precursor to the vlogger world in Spain" and "a successful youtuber in Spain in 2020".
+GQ Spain has described Álvarez as "the precursor to the vlogger world in Spain" and "a successful YouTuber in Spain in 2020".
 In 2016, 20 minutos described Álvarez as "one of the most successful YouTubers of Spain" and "one of the most experienced figures in online video production".
 In October 2020, Forbes Spain included Álvarez on their list of the 100 best influencers in Spain of the year.
 In a June 2019 Twitter correspondence, El Salvador president Nayib Bukele named Álvarez the country's "minister of YouTube" by "presidential decree".

 Controversies

 Hashtag against Gran Hermano VIP

-In 2015, he had made a video in which he criticized the third edition of the Spanish version of the program Gran Hermano VIP; at the end of this video, the youtuber promoted the hashtag #GranHermanoVIH, a play on words between the name of the program and the acronym for the human immunodeficiency virus (HIV).
-A large number of people criticized the youtuber on social networks, including the reality's official Twitter account, which responded by appealing to the way in which the influencer criticized the program and suggested give his salary to the fight against VIH.
+In 2015, he had made a video in which he criticized the third edition of the Spanish version of the program Gran Hermano VIP; at the end of this video, the YouTuber promoted the hashtag #GranHermanoVIH, a play on words between the name of the program and the acronym for the human immunodeficiency virus (HIV).
+A large number of people criticized the YouTuber on social networks, including the reality's official Twitter account, which responded by appealing to the way in which the influencer criticized the program and suggested give his salary to the fight against VIH.
 He finally had to retract his words.
-The name of the hashtag was later changed to #GHVIPesBASURA, as it became the number one trend on Twitter globally on the night of January 16, 2015.
+The name of the hashtag was later changed to #GHVIPesBASURA, as it became the number one trend on Twitter globally on the night of 16 January 2015.

 Telephone prank to logging company

-Auron, together with youtuber Wismichu, uploaded a video in 2016 in which he made several telephone jokes to different Spanish logging companies.
-The owner of one of the companies that had received the calls (resident in Córdoba, Andalusia) denounced the youtubers before the Spanish police, as reported by the same on Canal Sur Televisión; He also assured that a large number of calls began to arrive, coming from their subscribers.
-AuronPlay and Wismichu, for their part, defended themselves against the accusations, alleging things such as the fact that their video had not showed any phone number or that they had not made calls to people from Córdoba, but to people from Galicia and Catalonia, and that they had permission to publish the calls they made.
+Auron, together with YouTuber Wismichu, uploaded a video in 2016 in which he made several telephone jokes to different Spanish logging companies.
+The owner of one of the companies that had received the calls (resident in Córdoba, Andalusia) denounced the YouTubers to the Spanish police, as reported by Canal Sur Televisión.
+He also assured that a large number of calls began to arrive, coming from their subscribers.
+AuronPlay and Wismichu, for their part, defended themselves against the accusations, pointing out that their video did not show any phone number and that they had not made calls to people from Córdoba, but to people from Galicia and Catalonia, and that they had permission to publish the calls they made.